kushalsamant/coherence/anthology/podcast.md

 ---

 **Podcast**
-I tried walking, and recording a podcast on <a href="https://anchor.fm" rel="noopener noreferrer" target="_blank">anchor. fm</a> today.
+I tried walking, and recording a podcast on <a href="https://anchor.fm" rel="noopener noreferrer" target="_blank">anchor.fm</a> today.
 I did this instead of my daily 4AM hour reading.
 The idea seems interesting, but there are hurdles, and glitches.
 The biggest hurdle would probably be people in vehicles asking for directions.